-647 Another analyzed bias in the estimation of past diversity has been the type of 648 environments in which plant fossils are preserved.
-Plant preservation potential in surface environments increases dramatically in the presence of surface water bodies, high water 649 tables, or with rapid burial to below the vadose zone, which are circumstances more 650 frequently present in humid climatic environments than in arid or semi-arid environments and 651 where sedimentation rates are high and, as a consequence, wetland floras preserved in 652 basinal environments during humid climatic intervals dominate much of the plant fossil record 653 (Channing and Edwards 2013).
-On the other hand, specific richness tends to be greater in 654 655 the wetter biomes (McNeely 2003), hence a larger number of plant remains in the humid 656 intervals would only overstate a diversity increase which would have actually occurred.
+Another analyzed bias in the estimation of past diversity has been the type of environments in which plant fossils are preserved.
+Plant preservation potential in surface environments increases dramatically in the presence of surface water bodies, high water tables, or with rapid burial to below the vadose zone, which are circumstances more frequently present in humid-climate environments than in arid or semi-arid environments and where sedimentation rates are high and, as a consequence, wetland floras preserved in basinal environments during humid climatic intervals dominate much of the plant fossil record (Channing and Edwards 2013).
+On the other hand, specific richness tends to be greater in the wetter biomes (McNeely 2003), hence a larger number of plant-remains in the humid intervals would only overstate a diversity increase which would have actually occurred.

 In our results, there is a correlation between the diversity and the number of formations per stage, but in some stages, this relation is not so evident.
-For instance, there are only two units (i.e. Chon Aike and La Matilde Formations) from the Bathonian-Callovian, which are among the stages with greatest diversity; nevertheless, La Matilde Formation in one of those with the largest number of outcrop sites of the Argentinean Jurassic and its paleoflora was studied unceasingly since 1924 for several authors (resulting in 31 collections).
+For instance, there are only two units (i.e. Chon Aike and La Matilde Formations) from the Bathonian-Callovian, which are among the stages with greatest diversity; nevertheless, La Matilde Formation is one of those with the largest number of outcrop sites of the Argentine Jurassic and its paleoflora has been studied unceasingly since 1924 by several authors (resulting in 31 collections).

-Despite the estimated plant diversity could appear as essentially the result of sampling bias, Capel et al. (2022) note that the number of localities may co-vary with abundance and diversity, and so diversity may not be just a response to heterogeneous sampling or lack of fossiliferous localities.
+Despite the estimated plant diversity could appear as essentially the result of sampling bias, Capel et al. (2022) noted that the number of localities may co-vary with abundance and diversity, and so diversity may not be just a response to heterogeneous sampling or lack of fossiliferous localities.
 For example, the records of plant macrofossils after an extinction event can be scarce as plants were not as widespread as they were later in the recovery interval.
 In this study, the RT and SIB diversity Hettangian decrease and the increase in the Pliensbachian (and their corresponding drop and climb of occurrences) can be an example.
 In fact, the low number of localities probably reflects actual low plant abundance and diversity of the vegetation, implying a redundancy effect.
 The concomitant increase in diversity and number of localities probably also reflects the progressive colonization of the plants after the extinction event (Capel et al. 2022).

-675 Comparison with previous studies
+Comparison with previous studies

-676 A major floristic change in Argentina towards the Triassic-Jurassic boundary was suggested, leading to the disappearance of the Umkomasiales and Peltaspermales, the 677 impoverishment of the Ginkgoales, and an increase in the diversity of ferns, Bennettitales 678 and conifers (Artabe et al. 2007a; Iglesias et al. 2011).
-According to the most recent findings, 679 included in this contribution, Umkomasiales and Peltaspermales (Peltaspermaceae and 680 Mattatielaceae) reached the Early and Late Jurassic, respectively.
-During the Early Jurassic, 681 Ginkgoales declined, while derived conifers, Bennettitales, and ferns of the families 682 683 Osmundaceae and Dipteridaceae diversified.
+A major floristic change in Argentina towards the Triassic/ Jurassic boundary was suggested, leading to the disappearance of the Umkomasiales and Peltaspermales, the impoverishment of the Ginkgoales, and an increase in the diversity of ferns, Bennettitales, and conifers (Artabe et al. 2007a, Iglesias et al. 2011).
+According to the most recent findings, included in this contribution, Umkomasiales and Peltaspermales (Peltaspermaceae and Mattatielaceae) reached the Early and Late Jurassic, respectively.
+During the Early Jurassic, Ginkgoales declined, while derived conifers, Bennettitales, and ferns of the families Osmundaceae and Dipteridaceae diversified.